 Customer credit risk, where appropriate, is assessed by using qualitative and quantitative criteria.
-Outstanding trade receivables are regularly monitored and appropriate impairment charge is considered as per company's policy.
+Outstanding trade receivables are regularly monitored and appropriate impairment charge is considered as per Company's policy.

-Credit risk relating to balances with banks is managed by treasury department in accordance with company's policy.
-Minimizing counterparty risk is given more importance to yield on investment in making investment decisions.
-Counterparty limits are reviewed and approved as per company's authority matrix.
+Credit risk relating to balances with banks is managed by treasury department in accordance with the Company's policy.
+Minimising counterparty risk is given more importance to yield on investment in making investment decisions.
+Counterparty limits are reviewed and approved as per Company's authority matrix.